chloealxandra/squeezebox/README.md

 this project uses teensy v3.2 and prop shield as well as sparkfun electret microphone breakout board as it progresses it will also use touch capcitance. i have included an example patch to show proof of concept for motion + microphone.

-electret mic is wired to A0 using a 10k potentiometer as a voltage divider. i use the arudino sound library RMS without an audioshield (see code for details) this sends midi on ctlin 1
+electret mic is wired to A0 using a 10k potentiometer as a voltage divider.
+Sparkfun Breakout board outputs ~1.65v, teensy analog input tops out at ~1.2v causing program crash.

+This project uses the arudino sound library RMS without an audioshield (see code for details).
+RMS is sent as midi on ctlin 1(pd)

-propshield motion detection triggers 3 ctrlins (2,3,4).
+Propshield motion detection triggers 3 ctrlins (2,3,4).

 PD patch interaction FM synthesis:
 Motion: